Avoiding Causes of Food Allergies

 - Whey which contains cysteine, an amino acid that the body converts into the antioxidant glutathione that fights the damage to our bodies' cells caused by free radicals.

 Take Bromelain – Bromelain is an enzyme that naturally occurs in pineapple and has been found to reduce inflammation.
 Inflammation is the body's reaction to infection or something it considers to be a foreign invader that is threatening the body.
 In the case of food allergies, the body is labeling a certain food as this foreign invader.
-It is suggested that Bromelain may work best when not taken with food.
-The solution for this for many may be this supplement that combines bromelain with phycocyanin which is the unique blue pigment from bluegreen algae, Ecklonia cava or Seanol® which is a marine algae, standardized turmeric, and wild bluegreen algae which helps support the body in fighting off inflammation.
+It is suggested that bromelain may work best when not taken with food.
+The solution for this for many may be this supplement with a combination of plant-based proteolytic enzymes—bromelain, papain, protease, lipase, and serratiopeptidase, together with wild bluegreen algae - all ingredients found to help support the body in fighting off inflammation.

 It would be ideal of course to avoid the causes of food allergies altogether, but when someone does show symptoms of being allergic to certain foods that food will have to be avoided.
 Especially in the cases of life threatening symptoms.
 Keeping a food diary can help narrow down which foods are causing symptoms.
 Write down what foods are eaten, what symptoms are noticed and how long after eating that food the symptoms appear.
 This information along with allergy testing from a health care provider can help determine which foods will need to be avoided.
 As the immune system is strengthened over time, these foods may at some point be tolerated better and symptoms of allergic reaction reduced or eliminated.
 Even if you find you never tolerate a certain food, there are tons of other reasons to have a healthy immune system, so you certainly can't lose by giving it a boost and if it helps with the allergic reactions to foods then it's a double win for you!